jrpool/rallytree/README.md

 # Features
 RallyTree can perform these operations on a tree:

+## Documentation
+This feature produces a JSON representation of a tree of user stories.

 ## Test-result acquisition
 This feature reports a tally of the last test-case verdicts and defects in a tree.